chilledornaments/tf-cloud-multiapply/README.md

 - `chmod +x tfc`
 - Move the binary into your PATH

+### macOS Install Notes

+If you run into an error like "Apple can’t check app for malicious software", run `xattr -d com.apple.quarantine /path/to/file`

 ## Power User Instructions

 Store the following env vars in a file that you `source` before using this tool: